 Unlike manual or automated tests where any error detected needs to be manually fixed, AI algorithms can detect abnormalities in existing code and, potentially, fix them – without human intervention.
 Instead of posting a series of error messages to test logs – especially if many tests are being run – AI can automatically fix changes made to source code, ensure the software is completely verified before going into production, and prevent tests from failing.

 When test cases in enterprise portfolios are redundant, they add no value in terms of business risk coverage.
 AI can help eliminate or prevent redundancies in existing test case portfolios, allowing organizations to achieve the required test coverage – with reduced effort.
 By identifying tests that are redundant, AI can not only reduce testing overhead but also quicken the process of testing – thus accelerating time-to-market.

 Optimizing risk coverage

 Since AI models have the ability to learn with experience, they can identify tests that maximize risk coverage and defect detection.
-Such identification can help in reducing the resources required for testing thus minimizing test execution costs – while optimizing risk coverage in a pre-defined timeframe.
+Such identification can help in reducing the resources required for software performance testing thus minimizing test execution costs – while optimizing risk coverage in a pre-defined timeframe.
 Using AI, software testers can effectively distribute test cases to multiple resources to optimize objectives – including which tests to automate and which to conduct manually – to achieve better results.